Md7tz/Running-Lizard/README.md

 3. Create a poison class inherited from food class through polymorphism
 4. Add a popup message upon winning/losing with a retry prompt with the keystroke R (Keystroke Added without popup)
 ```

+**Note** run the same configuration provided in *.vscode* folder for vscode to avoid debugging issues